"I wrote you 365 letters. I wrote you every day for a year. It wasn't over… it still isn't over."

 “Houston, we have a problem.”

 Would you believe this line is actually misquoted, even in the movie?
-Apollo 11 was referencing the actual historical line told to ground control when there was an accident aboard Apollo 13.
-The actual line is “Houston, we’ve had a problem.”
+The movie was referencing the actual historical line told to ground control when there was an accident aboard Apollo 13.
+However, the actual line is, “Houston, we’ve had a problem.”
 Close, but no cigar.

 “There's no crying in baseball!”